-- Pay for performance philosophy, with significant upward and downward flexibility built to correspond to the financial results of an inherently cyclical business; - Balanced mix of short- and long-term focused compensation; - Significant use of equity to align with shareholder interests; - No tax gross-ups and limited use of perquisites; - Limited benefits in the event of a change of control, with double-trigger requirement for any severance benefit; - Limited severance benefits; - Recapture of certain incentives in the event of a subsequent restatement of financial statements; and - Features to mitigate the use of overly-risky strategies that do not serve the longer-term sustainability of the organization.
+- Pay for performance philosophy, with significant upward and downward flexibility built to correspond to the financial results of an inherently cyclical business; - Balanced mix of short- and long-term focused compensation; - Significant use of equity to align with shareholder interests; - No tax gross-ups and limited use of perquisites; - Limited benefits in the event of a change of control, with double-trigger requirement for severance benefits and accelerated vesting of equity awards under our long-term incentive plans; - Limited severance benefits; - Recapture of certain incentives in the event of a subsequent restatement of financial statements; - Features to mitigate the use of overly-risky strategies that do not serve the longer-term sustainability of the organization.

 Accordingly, our Board requests that our shareholders vote to approve our executive compensation program.
 While this vote is not binding on our Company, it will provide information to our Compensation Committee and our management regarding investor sentiment about our executive compensation philosophy, policies and practices.
-We will consider this information when determining executive compensation for 2012 and beyond.
+We will consider this information when determining executive compensation for 2013 and beyond.